maximelamure/rest.li/docs/testsuite_overview.md

 2. Following the spec to add tests for a Rest.li client binding implemented in a new language.

-These distinct ways of using the Rest.li Test Suite Specification point to an important distinction between language-independent and language-specific components within this project.
+These distinct ways of using the Rest.li Test Suite Specification point to an important distinction between language-independent and language-specific components within this test suite.
 The Rest.li Test Suite Specification consists of language-independent data and test guidelines, meant to be used for standardizing cross-platform testing.
 It cannot immediately be used to test a specific language implementation of Rest.li client.
 As a test developer, you follow the Rest.li Test Suite Specification to write tests in your desired language.